-HD.EP.0009.2.C
+HD.EP.0009.2.A

-- The following requests are supported for consideration of potential surgery: - MRI Brain without contrast (CPT[®] 70551) OR MRI Brain with and without contrast (CPT[®] 70553) - Follow-up MRI Brain after a previous routine study if performed with special "Epilepsy Protocol" (typically 3T or 7T magnet, thin sections with angled slices through hippocampus and temporal lobes) - FDG PET (CPT[®] 78608) - Medicare covers FDG PET for pre-surgical evaluation for the purpose of localization of a focus of refractory seizure activity.
-The complete coverage policy is found in the Medicare National Coverage Determinations (NCD) Manual, Section 220.6.9 - PET/MRI is MRI Brain without contrast (CPT[®] 70551) OR MRI Brain with and without (CPT[®] 70553) co-registered WITH FDG-PET Brain (CPT[®] 78608) and is supported for pre-surgical evaluation of refractory seizure when requested by neurosurgeon or neurologist or any provider in consultation with a neurosurgeon or neurologist^{25,27} - Ictal SPECT (CPT[®] 78803) - Functional MRI (fMRI) (CPT[®] 70555 or CPT[®] 70554) - If MRA Head (CPT[®] 70544) is indicated but Functional MRI (CPT[®] 70554 or CPT[®] 70555) was erroneously ordered, then CPT[®] 70544 may be substituted when appropriate.
-See Functional MRI (fMRI) (HD-24.2) - MRI Brain without contrast (CPT[®] 70551) OR MRI Brain with and without (CPT[®] 70553) - Indicated if co-registered with Magnetoencephalography (MEG)1 - 3D rendering CPT[®] 76377 (3D rendering requiring image post-processing on an independent workstation) is not necessary for epilepsy surgery alone, since 3D rendering can be obtained as part of the MRI Brain epilepsy protocol, unless complicated surgical repair considerations involving craniotomy are required.12 - When non-invasive EEG monitoring is insufficient, intracranial monitoring with stereo-EEG or grids/strips and depth electrodes is indicated with additional imaging for neuronavigation.
-See Neurosurgical Imaging (HD-28.1) and Neuronavigation (HD-28.2)
+- The following requests are supported for consideration of potential surgery: - MRI Brain without contrast (CPT[®] 70551) OR MRI Brain with and without contrast (CPT[®] 70553) - Follow-up MRI Brain after a previous routine study if performed with special "Epilepsy Protocol" (typically 3T or 7T magnet, thin sections with angled slices through hippocampus and temporal lobes) - FDG PET (CPT[®] 78608) - PET/MRI is MRI Brain without contrast (CPT[®] 70551) OR MRI Brain with and without (CPT[®] 70553) co-registered WITH FDG-PET Brain (CPT[®] 78608) and is supported for pre-surgical evaluation of refractory seizure when requested by neurosurgeon or neurologist or any provider in consultation with a neurosurgeon or neurologist.25 - Ictal SPECT (CPT[®] 78803) - Functional MRI (fMRI) (CPT[®] 70555 or CPT[®] 70554) - If MRA Head (CPT[®] 70544) is indicated but Functional MRI (CPT[®] 70554 or CPT[®] 70555) was erroneously ordered, then CPT[®] 70544 may be substituted when appropriate, (see Functional MRI (fMRI) (HD-24.2)) - MRI Brain without contrast (CPT[®] 70551) OR MRI Brain with and without (CPT[®] 70553) - Indicated if co-registered with Magnetoencephalography (MEG)1 - 3D rendering CPT[®] 76377 (3D rendering requiring image post-processing on an independent workstation) or CPT[®]76376 (3D rendering not requiring image post-processing on an independent workstation) is not necessary for epilepsy surgery alone, since 3D rendering can be obtained as part of the MRI Brain epilepsy protocol, unless complicated surgical repair considerations involving craniotomy are required.12 - When non-invasive EEG monitoring is insufficient, intracranial monitoring with stereo-EEG or grids/strips and depth electrodes is indicated with additional imaging for neuronavigation.
+See Neurosurgical Imaging (HD-28.1) and Neuronavigation (HD-28.2) - Post-operative imaging including after intracranial (EEG) monitoring per neurosurgeon or neurologist or any provider in consultation with neurosurgeon or neurologist.

-- Post-operative imaging including after intracranial (EEG) monitoring per neurosurgeon or neurologist or any provider in consultation with neurosurgeon or neurologist. - See Primary Central Nervous System Tumors-General Considerations (ONC-2.1) in the Oncology Imaging Guidelines and/or Neurosurgical Imaging (HD-28.1) for additional imaging requests for surgery
+See Primary Central Nervous System Tumors-General Considerations (ONC-2.1) in the Oncology Imaging Guidelines and/or Neurosurgical Imaging (HD-28.1) for additional imaging requests for surgery

 - Magnetoencephalography (MEG) plays an important role in clarifying the significance of abnormalities seen on both structural and functional imaging, for the purpose of epileptogenic zone localization for surgical planning.
 When used in conjunction with other techniques, MEG plays a major role in the non-invasive epilepsy surgery evaluation.
-Currently, eviCore reviews only for the MRI co-registered with MEG. - MEG followed by co-registration with Brain MRI is referred to as Magnetic Source Imaging (MSI).20
+Currently, the guidelines only require review for the MRI co-registered with MEG. - MEG followed by co-registration with Brain MRI is referred to as Magnetic Source Imaging (MSI)20